Craig McDowall

 In Olympia, he was the finalist for a large outdoor sculpture commission, Constellation, which unfortunately fell through at the last minute.
 He next exhibited his fourth solo show Barriers, comprised entirely of sculpture, at the Pierce College Gallery in Tacoma, Washington.

 Eventually, they made their way back to Colorado, living in Greeley.
 During those years, McDowall opened Anvil Graphics, offering graphic design, printing, web sites, and trade show products to regional businesses.
 He continues to run Anvil Graphics and works with a variety of clients.
-Graphic design has been a good creative outlet for many years, but it is not the same as making his own artwork.

 Sketching is the foundation of all art, and besides continuing the Unintentional Night Club Series, McDowall does quite a lot of urban drawing of street scenes and buildings.